Polyquinane: Triquinacene

 The compound triquinacene, sometimes simply called quinacene (tricyclo[5.2.1.0^{4,10}]deca-2,5,8-triene) is the second member of a family of polyquinenes.
-It was synthesized in 1964 in the group of R. B. Woodward in connection with its suspected homoaromatic properties—though it was found to have no such properties—and also as part of a failed attempt to synthesize the then-elusive compound dodecahedrane.
-Triquinacene is stable, and has a melting point of 18 °C. The final step of its synthesis is a double Cope reaction to form two of the three alkenes.
+It was synthesized in 1964 in the group of Robert Burns Woodward in connection with its suspected homoaromatic properties—though it was found to have no such properties—and also as part of a failed attempt to synthesize the then-elusive compound dodecahedrane.
+Triquinacene is stable, and has a melting point of 18 °C. The final step of its synthesis is a double Cope reaction to form two of the three double bonds.
+(Note: In the synthesis, the exo,exo- isomer was used, specifically.)